BlockchainCommons/GordianWallet-iOS/README.md

 Please see our [features](Docs/Features.md) document for full information on how to use FullyNoded 2 once it's installed.

+Afterward, you may also want to read about [how it all works](How-it-works.md).

 ## The Philosophy Behind FullyNoded 2

 FullyNoded 2 is a professional mobile wallet built using the most up-to-date technologies for Bitcoin.
 It's focused on three goals that together demonstrate some of the best practices for modern mobile-wallet design: